-At Coral Gardens there are more bommies with turtles, white tips, muray eels and sometimes nurse sharks.
-The passage to the inner reef is Makongi Channel, usually this makes a great drift dive.
-At the entrance of Makongi Channel you find White Rock with its white top.
+At Coral Gardens there are more bommies with turtles, white tips, moray eels and sometimes nurse sharks.
+The passage to the inner reef is Makongi Channel, usually, this makes a great drift dive.
+At the entrance of Makongi Channel, you find White Rock with its white top.
 Here you find white tips, eagle rays, manta rays, eels, hard and soft corals.

 Rustic Arch - there are beautiful hard and soft corals, sea anemones, moray eels, white tips and an in-house living Napoleon wrasse.

-Koro Gardens consists of one large bommie covered by hard corals which attracts many reef fish with maximum depths varying from 45 feet to 95 feet.
+Koro Gardens consists of one large bommie covered by hard corals which attract many reef fish with maximum depths varying from 45 feet to 95 feet.